Unlike other domains, what's deployed can't be easily retrieved for problem-solving

 Whether the deliverable is a satellite or a spacecraft, digital engineering results in greater confidence – and thus lower risk – in the quality and performance of the solution.
-Digital technologies enable tools, methods, and processes that enhance transparency, collaboration, and communication among program stakeholders.
+Digital technologies enable tools, methods, and processes to enhance transparency, collaboration, and communication among program stakeholders.

 Greater insight and integration of development activities lead to better and faster decision-making and also lessen the chances of discovering costly design conflicts during the build stage of a program.
 This is vital to the speed and efficiency with which space organizations produce solutions for a rapidly changing operational and threat environment.